 When will I be reimbursed?

 Reimbursements typically take several weeks for processing.
 Students seeking reimbursement must submit a supplier registration form, found on the reimbursement page.
-Set up a "non-reportable student" account.
+Set up a "regular" account.

 What is my budget?